Robert F. Kennedy Memorial Stadium: Design

 The stadium's design was circular, attempting to facilitate both football and baseball.
 It was the first to use the so-called "cookie-cutter" concept, an approach also used in Philadelphia, New York, Houston, Atlanta, St. Louis, San Diego, Cincinnati, Oakland, and Pittsburgh.

 While the perimeter of the stadium is circular, the front edge of the upper and lower decks form a "V" shape in deference to the baseball configuration.
 The rows of seating in the upper and lower decks follow the "V" layout, and the discrepancy between the shapes of the inner and outer rings permits more rows of seats to be inserted along the foul lines than at home plate and in the outfield.
 As a result, the height of the outside wall rises and falls in waves, and this is echoed in the roof, resulting in a "butterfly" appearance when seen at ground level from the west.
-This feature is unique among the circular stadiums of the 1960s.
+This feature is unique among the circular stadiums of the 1960s, and it was reused by the Kingdome and Tropicana Field for their seating layouts.

+The upper deck is cantilevered so that there are no columns from the lower deck obstructing views there.
+Such a design is less compatible with the later demand for luxury boxes, due to weight; in contrast, Northwest Stadium has columns that obstruct views.
+The design at RFK allowed the upper deck to shake when fans stomped in unison.

 In 1961, the stadium represented a new level of luxury.
 It offered 50,000 seats, each 22 in wide (at a time when the typical seat was only 15–16 in), air-conditioned locker rooms and a lounge for player's wives.
 It had a machine-operated tarpaulin to cover the field, yard-wide aisles, and ramps that made it possible to empty the stadium in just 15 minutes.
 The ticket office was connected to the ticket windows by pneumatic tubes.
 The press boxes could be enclosed and expanded for big events.
 The stadium had a holding cell for drunks and brawlers.
 It had 12,000 parking spaces and was served by 300 buses.
 It had lighting that was twice as bright as Griffith Stadium.